CBS NFL analyst Boomer Esiason offers some answers for the Steelers’ problems to Vinnie & Cook on Sportsradio 93.7 The Fan.

 Here’s a look at some sleepers that could pay dividends in your fantasy league.

 PITTSBURGH (93-7 THE FAN) — College newcomers are always told to watch out for “the freshman 15,” and we’ve got a Freshman 15 you’ll definitely want to keep an eye on–but for entirely different reasons.

 LATROBE, Pa.
 (93-7 THE FAN) — Being named after an NFL team’s legendary coach is already a lot to live up to, so former Oklahoma quarterback Landry Jones, coming off a record-breaking college career, feels up to his next big challenge: earning a job with one of that team’s most storied rivals.

 The Steelers say they have signed fourth-round draft pick Landry Jones to a four-year deal.

 It’s a first-person view of exactly what it’s like to be a Division 1 quarterback.

 PITTSBURGH (93-7 THE FAN) — I’m not a betting man, though I could certainly use the money.
 So what are the odds of the Pittsburgh Power finding a dependable quarterback before Spinal Tap finds a dependable drummer?

 Former Steelers QB Kordell Stewart joins Ron Cook at Super Bowl XLVII and shares his thoughts on the rise of the mobile quarterback in the NFL.

 Pittsburgh Steelers quarterback Ben Roethlisberger has apologized to offensive coordinator Todd Haley for his comments following a 27-24 overtime loss to Dallas last Sunday.

-Steelers quarterback Ben Roethlisberger will not play against the Baltimore Ravens Sunday afternoon.
+The Steelers have announced that quarterback Ben Roethlisberger will return to start against the San Diego Chargers on Sunday afternoon.